fbpx

 Given that Independent Contractors can consider themselves Sole Proprietors under the umbrella of business types; any person that is paid through 1099 is eligible for a business credit card.
 You really should consider opening one due to the benefits for business owners and to keep personal and business expenses separate.

-For example, an Uber or Lyft driver can apply for the American Express® Business Gold Card and earn 4x Membership Rewards points on the 2 categories where your business spent the most each billing cycle.
-See details below.
-An entrepreneur selling a product can earn 3X Points when purchasing advertising through social media and online search sites when using the Chase Ink Business Preferred Credit Card
+Additionally, an entrepreneur selling a product can earn 3X Points when purchasing advertising through social media and online search sites when using the Chase Ink Business Preferred Credit Card

 card_name